The Future Is Here Today | Augmented Reality Event 2011

 A total of 113 speakers representing 82 companies were on the bill to deliver over 30 hours of talks across three tracks: Business, Technology, and Production & Design.
 While I tried to attend every possible talk I could, it was definitely impossible, let alone to cram and synthesize all this information into my head.
 The talks ranged from the highly conceptual to the very technical; from giving detailed updates on AR development kits to discussing the story-telling capabilities of AR, everything augmented reality was covered from head to toe, side to side.
 AR in the arts, game engine developments, law-enforcement and fire fighting applications, hands-free technology, etc.

 For a comprehensive list of the speaker schedules, click here!

-Aside from the speaker presentations there was a full-time open exhibition hall for companies to display their latest and greatest; and an ARt Gala (to close day one) featuring performance, conceptual, and interactive ARt from Helen Papagiannis, James Alliban, Amir Baradaran, Ina Centaur, Sander Veenhof, Rob Rothfarb, Noah Zerkin, Christopher Manzione, and Bob Ketner.
+Aside from the speaker presentations, there was a full-time open exhibition hall for companies to display their latest and greatest with the aid of services like an Exhibition Stand Design; and an ARt Gala (to close day one) featuring performance, conceptual, and interactive ARt from Helen Papagiannis, James Alliban, Amir Baradaran, Ina Centaur, Sander Veenhof, Rob Rothfarb, Noah Zerkin, Christopher Manzione, and Bob Ketner.

 And what would an industry be without some competition?